william-dove/CalCart/README.md

 - Once the time is up, prompt the user to zero the three transducers.
 Once zeroed, exit the startup mode.
 Important things to have:
 - Use the system time for the 4 hr timer, this way if the system gets shut off it doesn't automatically reset.
 Actually, probably the best way to implement this is by adding a check on startup--if the system was running less than 15 minutes ago, don't run startup, or at least make it an option to skip.

-### Moving CLI into GUI

-- Removing direct command line access to centralize the program in the tkinter thread.
-- Create embedded terminal window in the gui

 ### Generate reports based on excel template